priyagupta9/DAA-Practical2021-PRIYA/README.md

 # DAA-Practical2021-PRIYA
 QUES 2:
-Used Kruskal Algorithm for Minimum Spanning Tree
-Taken an undirected, connected and weighted graph to find Minimum Spanning Tree (MST) of the graph.
+Taken an undirected, connected and weighted graph to find Minimum Spanning Tree (MST) of the graph using Kruskal Algorithm